WE SHALL WORSHIP THE LOTUS FEET OF,

 Let us now move on to read a tale of a vicious thug who emerged as a great sage by the grace of Lord Ganesh

-There was a forest close to the boarder of the stunning city ‘Nanthuram’.
+There was a forest close to the border of the stunning city ‘Nanthuram’.

-In this forest, hunters as well as some vicious robbers resided.
+In this forest, hunters, as well as some vicious robbers, resided.
 ‘Vippiratan’ was a such robber.
-He was a very evil person and he never ever known to have shown sympathy or kindness to anybody.
+He was a very evil person and he was never ever known to have shown sympathy or kindness to anybody.

-One day, Vippirathan was hiding behind a tree awaitting his potential target and saw a young brahmin was walking along.
+One day, Vippirathan was hiding behind a tree waiting for his potential target and saw a young brahmin was walking along.
 Assuming that he may have some great deals to rob, Vippirathan, yanking his sword out, start chasing him.
-Realising the hazard, the young brahmin fled away as quick as he could.
+Realizing the hazard, the young brahmin fled away as quickly as he could.

-Chasing for long in vain, the fatigued Vippirathan came back and on his way back he saw a temple and it’s holy pond.
-To do away with the thirst as well as fatigues, he got into the pond, quench his thirst, had a bath and then resting under the shade of a large tree.
+Chasing for long in vain, the fatigued Vippirathan came back and on his way back he saw a temple and its holy pond.
+To do away with the thirst as well as fatigues, he got into the pond, quench his thirst, had a bath, and then rested under the shade of a large tree.

 The sage was not scared at all but he smiled and looked at him sympathetically.
-The robber who used to see his targets scream out in fear, saw for the first time someone absolutely opposite and the love as well as compassion that he witnessed in the eyes of the sage made him feel differently and as an result there were sudden but exceptional changes in his mind and the sword dropped out of his hand inadvertently.
+The robber who used to see his targets scream out in fear, saw for the first time someone absolutely opposite and the love, as well as compassion that he witnessed in the eyes of the sage, made him feel differently and as a result, there were sudden but exceptional changes in his mind and the sword dropped out of his hand inadvertently.

-“Oh son, who am I to forgive you?… The presiding deity of this temple is Lord Ganesh.
+“Oh, son, who am I to forgive you?… The presiding deity of this temple is Lord Ganesh.
 Beg (entreat) for his mercy.
-Lord Ganesh’s grace is actually such it may make an dead timber stick to become a very large tree.
+Lord Ganesh’s grace is actually such it may make a dead timber stick to become a very large tree.
 First, bath in the holy pond, this time thinking only of the Lord and return here”, stated the sage.

 Vippiratan had a bath and came back and the sage put his right palm on his head and blessed him as well as preached him the mantra of the Lord, “Ohm Ganesaya Namaha”.